Skip to Main Content

 Share:

-• Hybrids tend to vary in their tolerance to waterlogged soils.
+• Hybrids varied greatly in their tolerance to waterlogged soils and sidedress N applications.

 Saturated Soils